DenisFri/BigLogSplit/README.md

 ## Customization

-You can adjust the speed of the progress bar by modifying the `time.Sleep(10 * time.Millisecond)` line in the `splitFile` function within the `split.go` file.
+You can adjust the speed of the progress bar by modifying the `time.Sleep(10 * time.Millisecond)` line in the `SplitFile` function within the `split.go` file.
 Adjust the duration to control how quickly the progress bar updates.

 ## Acknowledgements